 The traditional snail-mail QSL cards are slow and unreliable (apparently they often go missing in the post).
 Filling out paper QSLs is a time consuming process.
 Keeping track of QSLs sent, QSLs received and awards status is also cumbersome.

 I understand than some still prefer paper QSL cards.
 Therefore, I will reply to all received paper QSL cards.

 We have an unreliable postal service in South Africa.
-There are huge delays both with inbound and outbound mail.
-In addition to these delays there is the risk of post going missing.
+There are huge delays with inbound and outbound mail, additionally there is the risk of post not reaching the intended destination.

 Previous calls: ZS2PW, ZS6BQS, ZS6BB